airbytehq/airbyte/docs/integrations/sources/microsoft-onedrive.md

 4. Enter the name for the Microsoft OneDrive connector.
 5. Enter **Drive Name**.
 To find your drive name go to settings and at the top of setting menu you can find the name of your drive.
 6. Enter **Folder Path**.
+7. Toggle the **Include Shared Items** button to search within shared items for files matching the defined stream pattern.
+Note that drive name and folder path are only relevant for your personal OneDrive and won't affect shared items.
-7. The **OAuth2.0** authorization method is selected by default.
+8. The **OAuth2.0** authorization method is selected by default.
 Click **Authenticate your Microsoft OneDrive account**.
 Log in and authorize your Microsoft account.
-8. For **Start Date**, enter the date in YYYY-MM-DD format.
+9. For **Start Date**, enter the date in YYYY-MM-DD format.
 The data added on and after this date will be replicated.
-9. Add a stream:
+10. Add a stream:
     1. Write the **File Type**
     2. In the **Format** box, use the dropdown menu to select the format of the files you'd like to replicate.
 The supported formats are **CSV**, **Parquet**, **Avro** and **JSONL**.
 Toggling the **Optional fields** button within the **Format** box will allow you to enter additional configurations based on the selected format.
 For a detailed breakdown of these settings, refer to the [File Format section](#file-format-settings) below.
     3. Give a **Name** to the stream
     4. (Optional) - If you want to enforce a specific schema, you can enter a **Input schema**.
 By default, this value is set to `{}` and will automatically infer the schema from the file\(s\) you are replicating.
 For details on providing a custom schema, refer to the [User Schema section](#user-schema).
     5. Optionally, enter the **Globs** which dictates which files to be synced.
 This is a regular expression that allows Airbyte to pattern match the specific files to replicate.
 If you are replicating all the files within your bucket, use `**` as the pattern.
 For more precise pattern matching options, refer to the [Path Patterns section](#path-patterns) below.
-10. Click **Set up source**
+11. Click **Set up source**
 <!-- /env:cloud -->

 <!-- env:oss -->